-Taking place in London on the evening of Tuesday 17th June 2025, following the Tall Buildings Conference, the Tall Buildings Awards recognise and celebrate the latest accomplishments in the tall buildings arena, from the projects and systems right through to the individual teams.
+Taking place at 30 Euston Square, London on Tuesday 17th June 2025, during the Tall Buildings Conference, the Tall Buildings Awards recognise and celebrate the latest accomplishments in the tall buildings arena, from the projects and systems right through to the individual teams.
 Take a closer look at the contenders in the running for these highly-coveted awards.